bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 SiteMinder, being a gateway approached SSO solution, expects the backend HTTP access point of the web sites it protests to be firewall restricted, otherwise the SiteMinder injected HTTP headers can be easily spoofed.
 However, the restriction cannot be easily implemented on PAAS such as OpenShift.
 To mitigate, two configuration objects are introduced to create an application-level firewall, both are arrays of ip addresses in the format of [dot-decimal](https://en.wikipedia.org/wiki/Dot-decimal_notation) or [CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) notation

   * *siteMinderReverseProxyIps* contains a list of ips or ranges of SiteMinder Web Agents.
 If set, then the SiteMinder HTTP headers are trusted only if the request is routed from the listed nodes.
   * *trustedReverseProxyIps* contains a list of ips or ranges of trusted reverse proxies between the SiteMinder Web Agents and *NotifyBC* application.
 This is usually the OpenShift router.
-This object serves the same purpose as nginx [set_real_ip_from](http://nginx.org/en/docs/http/ngx_http_realip_module.html#set_real_ip_from)
+Express.js [trust proxy](https://expressjs.com/en/guide/behind-proxies.html) is set to this config object.

 To set, add following objects for example to file /server/config.local.json